Lantor Soric vs. Lantor Coremat:

 Lantor Soric LRC (1.5mm, 70m² per roll) – Lightweight option for smooth surfaces.

-• Designed for infusion and hand lay-up processes.
+• Suitable for infusion and hand lay-up

-• Highly durable and flexible for enhanced structural integrity.
+• Durable and flexible for structural integrity

 POPULAR PRODUCTS